Disassembling the exhaust is a must when replacing system components such as

 Start by removing the battery negative cable to avoid a short circuit.
+Cutting

-run close to is a good idea.
+to is a good idea.

-Apply antirust like WD40 to all nuts and bolts of the system and allow
+Apply antirust like WD40 to all nuts and bolts of the system and allow it

-tubes or muffler slip joints the antirust should be applied to as well.
+or muffler slip joints the antirust should be applied to as well.

-Identify the system hangers which aids in the support of the system
+Identify the system hangers which aids in the support of the system under

-parts with remain at particular points of the disassembly.
+remain at particular points of the disassembly.

-Use good tools to break the exhaust fasteners loose this will help you
+Use good tools to break the exhaust fasteners loose this will help you see

-see if you have any problem child's such a seized nut or bolt.
+if you have any problem child's such a seized nut or bolt.

-Grasp tubes firmly and twist back and forth while pulling
+Grasp tubes firmly and twist back and forth while pulling outward to disconnect

-outward to disconnect secondary exhaust or mufflers.
+secondary exhaust or mufflers.
 A mallet can be used to help jar the tube loose.

-Disconnect the oxygen sensors and then remove the catalytic converter
+Disconnect the oxygen sensors and then remove the catalytic converter head

-strikes to ground it can break apart internally which can lead to
+ground it can break apart internally which can lead to

 The final item of the system is the exhaust manifolds which if the spark

 plugs interfere with the removal need to be removed prier.
-Loosen the
+Loosen the manifold

-manifold bolts evenly to remove the manifolds, these can be heavy.
+bolts evenly to remove the manifolds, these can be heavy.

 Tighten exhaust components evenly and at an equal position, do not pull

 down or push up when tightening.
-This will cause the system to misalign
+This will cause the system to misalign creating

-creating exhaust leaks due to irregular mating surfaces.
+exhaust leaks due to irregular mating surfaces.
 Always use a

-torque wrench and follow
+torque wrench and follow manufacturers

-Have new gaskets ready for reassembly, old gaskets have a tendency to
+Have new gaskets ready for reassembly, old gaskets have a tendency to fall

-fall apart when the system is disassembled.
+apart when the system is disassembled.

 Inspect mounting bolts and nuts and replace if stripped or broken